openedx/edx-ace/docs/index.rst

 edX Automated Communication Engine (A.C.E.)
 ===========================================

-The automated communication engine, A.C.E. for short, is a Django app for messaging learners on the edX platform.
-This app can be installed in any edX project, but has only been tested with ``edx-platform``.
-Email delivery (via Sailthru) is the only current delivery channel.
+The Automated Communication Engine, ACE for short, is a Django app for messaging learners on the edX platform.
+This app can be installed in any Open edX project, but has only been tested with ``edx-platform``.
+Email delivery (via Sailthru or Django email) is the only current delivery channel.
 In the future we may add support for other delivery channels such as push notifications.